rubino25/RatOS/site/docs/configuration/chamber_heater.md

 ```

 ## 3. External heater device control
-A dedicated heater device that can be switched on/off by a output pin and a chamber thermistor to control the chamber temperature.
+A dedicated heater device with its own temperature control that can be switched on/off by a relais/output_pin and a chamber thermistor to control the chamber initial chamber temperature.

 ### Configuration